 Moving to New York is intimidating enough, but when you add a Craigslist room or roommate search to the mix, the task becomes ten times more daunting.
 (While there are more and more solid roommate search sites cropping up by the day, if you're looking to cast a wide net, Craigslist is still the top of the heap.)
 Good news: It isn't as scary as it seems, and the likelihood that you'll end up with someone straight out of Single White Female is incredibly slim.
-Chances are, your potential roomies are just as terrified as you are to find someone who's a good fit.
+Chances are, your potential roomies are just as anxious as you are to find someone who's a good fit.

 Although I tried to start looking for a room in late November, I couldn't find openings for the end of January until at least January 1.
 (Lead time on apartments is generally two weeks to a month, so plan accordingly.)
 I was down to the wire, finding my current room just one week before I needed to move in.
 It was the 30th room that I saw.

 My most recent experience was searching for roommates to fill the two vacant rooms in my apartment.
 I put together a post that looked like one I would respond to, including a bounty of details and great pictures.
 Not so surprisingly, I received 10 responses overnight, and about 40 overall.
 I weeded through them, met with about a dozen people, and found the two perfect roommates.
 The entire process took less than two weeks.